 5. Talent and Skills Development

-As the saying goes, a team is only as good as its weakest player, and as a marketing manager, you essentially are coaching a team.
-You have to motivate your team members to bring out their skills and talent and use them to produce innovative and creative work.
+How’s your team looking right now?
+As the saying goes, “Leaders are people who do the right things; managers are people who do things right.”
+As a marketing manager, you need to be a mentor, motivator and coach.
+Find creative ways to bring out the best in your team.
+Identify their skills and talent and use them to produce innovative work.
 Encourage brainstorming, recognize areas of strength, work together on improving areas of weakness, and be open to hearing out new ideas.
-Perhaps most importantly, be approachable and make sure your team members feel like they are on equal footing with one another and are a valued member of the team.
+It can be a tricky balancing act between being assertive and approachable, but above all make sure your team members feel like they are on equal footing with one another and are a valued member of the team.

 6. Project Management

-Project management is the skill used to oversee all these other tasks and functions.
+We know this one’s a biggie.
+Project Management encompasses a wide range of skills but, in a nutshell, Project Managing is planning.
+Use the resources at your disposal to meet your goals and oversee tasks and functions.
 You need to be able to multi-task as you are constantly planning, strategizing, and organizing.
 You are managing resources and motivating team members, all to ensure that you meet project goals and finish them within the promised constraints.
-The role of project manager isn’t some throw-away middle management position; it is incredibly important with great responsibility.